 Sometimes the dogs reveal traits that we were not aware of, and in this case, we would take the dog away and re-home it with another family, if you cannot cope.

 We do recommend dog-training classes; people with dog problems rarely train their animals.
 However, that said your helper is always available for advice.
-Once a dog is placed with you will be contacted in the next few days to see if all is well.
+Once a dog is placed with you, your helper will contact you to check all is well.
 Then a couple of weeks later a follow up visit will take place to ensure the dog is settling in well.

 The amount of exercise varies according to age.
 But as a bench-mark you should take your dog for 2 good walks a day and also allow it to go into the garden for natural relief.